 Insights and statistics

 Let’s start from the beginning.
 When the transaction data of a Cake user comes to us (via the link with his or her bank), we remove all identity data and aggregate it with the anonymized transaction data of all Cake users.
-We have described this in detail earlier using an example and a video.

 Cake’s commercial partners have access to a securely closed platform (the Cake for Business platform) where they can consult statistics and reports created from the anonymized transaction data of all Cake users together.
 We already have over 1.7 million transactions in our database for a total value of over 520 million euros.